-- avoid and disclose conflicts of interest; - deal with suppliers even-handedly; - consider seeking appropriate probity advice and/or the appointment of a probity auditor where there is a higher than usual level of complexity, including: - o high value purchases; - projects with complex technical requirements or a variety of possible solutions; - multi-stage procurement activities, or those where some active engagement with industry is desirable; - o where suppliers are disengaged or critical of Council's activities; or - where there is any suggestion of impropriety, including conflicts of interest or complaints about improper processes. - seek ad hoc probity advice as soon as an ethical issue or policy breach is identified, in order to minimise the risk of harm to tenderers and Council; - uphold Council's standing by not accepting gifts or hospitality; - are scrupulous in their use of public property; - comply with all legislative obligations including those required by safety and consumer protection legislation; - have regard to the cost to suppliers in submitting prices, proposals and tenders; - invite quotations and tenders only where there is a clear intent to procure the goods/services/works in the near future; - do not behave in a fraudulent or criminal manner as detailed in Council's Fraud Policy; - protect Commercial in Confidence information; - · do not endorse any unauthorised products or services; and - do not use Council's purchasing system for personal use items.
+- avoid and disclose conflicts of interest; - treat potential and existing suppliers equally and with fairness; - not seek or receive personal gain - seek probity advice and/or the appointment of a probity auditor where there is a higher than usual level of complexity, including: - high value purchases anything over \$10M; - projects with complex technical requirements or a variety of possible solutions;

+- multi-stage procurement activities, or those where some active engagement with industry is desirable; - o where suppliers are disengaged or critical of Council's activities; or - should there be any suggestion of impropriety, including conflicts of interest or complaints about improper processes. - seek ad hoc probity advice as soon as an ethical issue or policy breach is identified, in order to minimise the risk of harm to tenderers and Council; - be scrupulous in their use of public property; - comply with all legislative obligations including those required by safety and consumer protection legislation; - be accountable for all decisions made and be able to provide evidence to support outcomes; - invite quotations and tenders only where there is a clear intent to procure the goods/services/works in the near future; - observe Council's Code of Conduct; - protect Commercial in Confidence and other sensitive information; - not receive gifts or hospitality under any circumstances - · not endorse any unauthorised products or services; and - not use Council's purchasing system for personal use items.